 Contexts are drawn from the past, present and future and from places within and beyond New Zealand across Year 9 and 10.
-The Year 10 course focuses on global issues.
+The Year 10 course focuses on global issues and how these relate to New Zealand.

 Topics covered in Y10 are: